jlpl/aerosol-functions/README.md

     Normalized concentration dN/dlogDp in cm-3, float
 ```

-For example then one can calculate the number concentration in 3 different size ranges as
+One can for example calculate the number concentration in different size ranges

 ```python
 import aerosol.functions as af